How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Method of paying salary online

-The employer can use these methods to pay salaries through online platform:
+The employer can use these methods to pay salaries through online platforms:

 • Internet fund transfer.